 Environment Rating Scale Assessment

 Verification refers to the process of verifying a program’s supporting documentation for all standards required and chosen in order to determine if the program meets the minimum requirements for the desired Star Level.
 For Star Levels 3 through 5, verification is a two-step process.
 Programs must have ERS assessments as the observational portion of verification.
-Once a program has met the minimum score for the Star Level they are pursuing, they must verify with the Delaware Stars Standards for their program type.
+Additionally, they must verify with the Delaware Stars Standards for their program type.
 A verification visit is conducted to review the evidence and documentation of the program standards with points being accumulated to designate the Star Level earned by the program.
-NOTE: The timelines denote business days.

 For information about Alternative Pathways to Star Level Designation, including information for National Association for the Education of Young Children (NAEYC) POLICY NAEYC pathway, Head Start POLICY Head Start Pathway and public school 619 Pre-K programs POLICY Public Schools select the appropriate policy.